Call Us

 Beware when you put out the rat bait to get rid of those pesky vermin.
 Most rat baits have a characteristic green dye, but dogs and cats have poor colour vision and may mistake it for a change of food or a little treat.

-BUT remember these signs are seen DAYS after the bait has been eaten.
+BUT remember these signs of poisoning are seen DAYS after the bait has been eaten.

-If you see or are suspicious of your dog having eaten rat bait-call the vet straight away!
-If a dog has just eaten the rat bait they can be made to vomit, getting most of the poison out of the system, and the antidote Vitamin K1 can be started.
+If you see or are suspicious of your dog or cat having eaten rat bait, call the vet straight away!
+If a dog or cat has just eaten the rat bait they can be made to vomit, getting most of the poison out of the system, and the antidote Vitamin K1 can be started.

-The rat bait remains in the body for several weeks.
-A follow-up blood clotting test 48 hours after treatment is stopped is important and will show if more vitamin K1 is required.
+The poison in the rat bait remains in the body for several weeks.
+A follow-up blood test is needed 48 hours after treatment stops – this is a clotting test and show us whether more vitamin K1 antidote is required.

 Share this Article